Peterbys/Data-augmentation-for-EEG/README.md

 # Data
+The data can be found at https://gofile.io/d/i35R7A <br>
 There are two data files, fwd_list.pkl containing all the forward models for the subject.
 The keys for this list is 01,02,...,16<br>
 The other file is the data_dsfactor9.pkl, containing all the different epoched data.
 The data is organized as a nested list, where the keys in order are:<br>
 1, subjects: 01,02...,16<br>